maniospas/Blombly/docs/advanced/try.md

 <br>

 Consider the following code in which we provide invalid console inputs.
-The function `add` has float semi-types on its arguments, which means that they will be subjected to the conversion `x|=float;y|=float;`.
+The function `add` has float on its arguments, which means that they will be subjected to the conversion `x|=float;y|=float;`.
 This is injected during compilation.
 As already mentioned, an error that occurs upon this conversion does not halt the function's execution.
 Blombly is well-behaved in such scenarios, computing what it can.